Brianjanes/strength-app/README.md

 # 22/09

 worked on the sidebar component mostly - took me a little while to figure out the CSS for making it span 100% height.
 It ended up being position: abdolute; in the sidebar-main component.
 This has laid the groundwork for the routes, and I also brought in BrowserRouter to help architect the layout for the main app component.

+# 06/10

+i've embarassingly not written anything for this in a few days between traveling and catching up on an AWS course and applying for jobs! i go to montreal this evening and when i get back on tuesday i will get going on this again.